ScJa/ercfund/README.md

 Compared to some other closed-end funds (e.g., TaaS.fund, The Token Fund) you can **buy shares/tokens at any time** by simply sending Ether to the fund.
 These shares/tokens can also be sold at any time by calling the withdraw function of the fund which sends the corresponding value of Ether back to a specified wallet.

 **Fund managers can freely trade** with these tokens and make profits.
-Based on the assets under management the price for one token should be continously updated.
+Based on the assets under management the price for one token should be continuously updated.
 ERCFund comes with a  multi-signature implementation for a fund operator contract.
 This implementation is especially designed for the purpose of managing a fund.
 It offers **cold-wallet support** and a defined set of trusted wallets for different trust levels.
 Additionally the multi-signature operator has a **significantly lower gas cost than traditional multi-signature wallets by moving signing transaction off-chain**.